Contact Us

 Lori Connell

-Nery is a 15 single girl who lives in the community of Jiniguare, a long trek into the mountains beyond Santa Ana, Honduras.
-Nery heard of Mi Esperanza's free sewing training course offered in Santa Ana by a friend.
+Nery lives in the community of Jiniguare, a long trek into the mountains beyond Santa Ana, Honduras.
+Nery heard of Mi Esperanza's free sewing training course offered in Santa Ana from a friend.
 She walked for one hour to find the course, and when she did, she signed up for the course.
 Nery knew this was her only opportunity to learn a skill, and for seven months, she walked one hour to class and one hour home four days a week to take advantage of this opportunity.

 Nery at a glance